erpas/rgis/rivergis/help/ras1d_geometry.rst

   .. |importlayers| image:: img_ico/importLayersIntoRdb.png

-Geometry objects created by a user must comply the rules described in `HEC-GeoRAS documentation`_, chapter 4.
+Geometry objects created by a user must comply to the rules described in `HEC-GeoRAS documentation`_, chapter 4.

 We will import the Bald Eagle example data into the newly created schema.
 The source layers are grouped in the ``src`` group and there is ``RiverGIS`` group for data produced by the plugin.
 Select the ``RiverGIS`` as a target group for loading new layers before starting the import.